Ah swimsuit season. We anticipate the promise of sunny days but dread the anxiety of finding, fitting and flaunting our swimwear don’t we?

 Here’s a Plan to Conquer Swimsuit Season Anxiety:

-- Start stretching now.
+- Start stretching.
 As soon as you wake up, reach overhead and stretch.
 Fit a short yoga routine into your day.
 A regular practice of yoga will stretch your spine, elongate your posture and keep you limber.
 Those slo mo Baywatch runs down the beach are easier when you’ve practiced your breath.
 Goes without saying good posture rocks a one piece.
 Who needs a miracle suit?

 - Pick up your workout pace.
 Whatever your current workout, push yourself just a little more.
-Don’t go full Jane Fonda right from the gate, but slowly increase pace or time.
+Don’t go full Jane Fonda right from the gate, but slowly increase your pace or time.
 Walking for 10 minutes a day?
 Up it to 30 or more.
 Head for the hills or a hilly walking path to boost the cardio.
 Head to a class after work.
 Zumba, Pilates or yoga help you de-stress and unwind after a long day.
 Better than hitting the pub.

 - Shop or browse online before you hit the shops.
 Pinterest is great for this.
 Research different styles until you find a few to fit your unique shape.
 The tankini is great for those of us who like a two piece swimsuit but want tummy coverage.
 Short legs?
-Stay away from the boy short look and instead go for a high cut.
+Stay away from the boy short look and instead go for a high cut leg.
 Prints are great camouflage.
 I may try the high waisted bikini this year.
 One piece swimsuits can do smokin hot too.